cf-sewe/cplace-ops-kubernetes-on-hetzner-workshop/002_K8S_Cluster_Setup/readme.md

 ### Exposing Hubble UI

-Hubble is an UI for Cilium, and can show information about traffic flows.
+Hubble is a UI for Cilium, and can show information about traffic flows.
 To expose the Hubble UI, create an *IngressRoute*:

 ```bash